 When creating charts and graphs, we must consider how we present information so that all people can access it, including color blind, low vision, and blind users.
 This article will cover best practices for coloring, labeling, and alternative formats.
-These best practices can be applied across platforms, but this article gives how-to tips based in MS PowerPoint.
+These best practices can be applied across platforms, but this article gives specific how-to tips for MS PowerPoint and Google Slides.

 To play with these graphs yourself, download the PowerPoint file available in the right sidebar of this article.